-Mrs. W. E. Woodard, Groton Street, is recovering from a operation, at Jamaica Hospital.
+Mrs. W. E. Woodard, Groton Street, is recovering from an operation, at Jamaica Hospital.

-Mrs. D. M. Sarkisian, of Jewel Street, who underwent apperation in the Jamaica Hospital two weeks ago, is recuperating in her home.
+Mrs. D. M. Sarkisian, of Jewel Street, who underwent an operation in the Jamaica Hospital two weeks ago, is recuperating in her home.

-The drive for the Roll Call of the National Red Cross been completed in Forest Hills by a large group of lates under the direction of Rev. Albert Sheppard.
-It appears that almost 100 per cent of the people here have either subscribed through the local canvassers, or in New York.
+The drive for the Roll Call of the National Red Cross has been completed in Forest Hills by a large group of ladies, under the direction of Rev. Albert Sheppard.
+It appears that almost 100 per cent of the people here have either subscribed through the local converges on in Naw York through the local canvassers, or in New York.

-The Kew-Forest School field was the scene Thanksging morning of a football game, in which the Boys Bograpy Class of the Church-in-the-Gardens defeated be E. H. Mays Class of the same church by a score of 41 to 12.
+The Kew-Forest School field was the scene Thanksgiving morning of a football game, in which the Boys' Biograpy Class of the Church-in-the-Gardens defeated the E. H. Mays Class of the same church by a score of 41 to 0.

-Children who ride unlighted bicycles on the streets of Forest Hills after dark strike terror into the hearts of those who drive automobiles and endanger their own lives
+Children who ride unlighted bicycles on the streets of Forest Hills after dark strike terror into the hearts of those who drive automobiles and endanger their own lives.